Coconut sugar is billed as a healthy alternative to regular sugar. But is that true? Is coconut sugar good for you? Here are the facts!

 I’ve also seen claims that coconut sugar is healthier than other sweeteners because it’s free from fructose, which some research suggests may be not be good for the body when consumed in large amounts.
 But coconut sugar is actually up to 90 percent sucrose, and sucrose breaks down in the body into glucose and fructose.

 |You might also like: The Truth About Sugar|

-One of the main selling points of coconut sugar is that it has a lower glycemic index than white sugar.
+One of the main selling points of coconut sugar is that it is better for blood sugar because it has a lower glycemic index than white sugar.
 That’s true, but it’s not as clear-cut as it sounds.

 First, here’s what the glycemic index actually is: The Glycemic Index (GI) ranks foods on a scale of 0-100 based on how much they raise the blood sugar after eating them.
 A low-GI food (55 or less) means it won’t cause your blood sugar to spike as much as high-GI foods (70 or more).
 It’s thought that eating a diet rich in lower-GI foods is good for your health because it can help keep blood sugar levels lower.
 That, in turn, can help reduce the risk of developing type 2 diabetes.

 There are claims that the GI of coconut sugar is 35, which would make it much lower-GI than regular table sugar (which has a GI of 60).
 This value of 35 appears to be based on a study of 10 subjects from the Food and Nutrition Research Institute at the Philippines.
 Ten people doesn’t sound like a lot, but it’s actually all that’s needed to determine the glycemic index value of a food.

 And that’s just one drawback of the glycemic index.
 The glycemic response can also vary from person to person and change depending on what else is eaten during the meal.
 And it has nothing to do with how nutritious a food actually is.